exercism/v3/reference/concepts/inheritance.md

 This exercise models a role-playing game with wizards and warriors that can attack each other.
 The reference implementation (C#) teaches:

-- Defining an abstract class.
+- Defining an abstract class
-- Defining classes that inherit from an abstract class.
+- Defining classes that inherit from an abstract class
-- Overriding abstract methods.
+- Overriding abstract methods
-- Overriding virtual methods.
+- Overriding virtual methods
-- Calling the base class' constructor from a derived class.
+- Calling the base class' constructor from a derived class
-- Restrict access to inheriting classes using access modifiers.
+- Restrict access to inheriting classes using access modifiers

 #### Implementations